Virginia Tech® home

 Sexual Violence Prevention Initiative

-The Sexual Violence Prevention Initiative was formed in fall 2023 to advance the university's established framework for sustainable climate and cultural transformation that establishes sexual violence prevention as a shared responsibility of the entire Virginia Tech community.
+The Sexual Violence Prevention Initiative (SVPI) was formed in fall 2023 to advance the university's framework for sustainable climate and cultural transformation that establishes sexual violence prevention as a shared responsibility of the entire Virginia Tech community.

 Mac Babb – chief of police and director of security, Virginia Tech Police